Yank! [PS Classics]

 This musical, about two soldiers in World War II, is sort of an Army counterpart to "Brokeback Mountain," and its controversial nature of the plot helps explain what has been a disheartening production record thus far.
 The piece was workshopped at the New York Musical Theatre Festival in 2005, produced by the Gallery Players in Brooklyn in 2007 and the Diversionary Players in San Diego in 2008 and finally reached Off-Broadway with a York Theatre production in 2010.
 The latter was well-received by audiences and press, as a result of which it was optioned for Broadway and a new director — the estimable David Cromer — came in to further develop the show.

+The Cromer production was announced for 2011 and then 2012, but has since been withdrawn — leaving Yank! a much-talked-about major new musical that hasn't been produced in its final version.
+This has not prevented the Zellnik Brothers from taking it to PS Classics and making a cast album featuring the Cromer-supervised revisions, performed by most of the York cast and augmented by newly-commissioned orchestrations from Jonathan Tunick.
+Another stage in the Yank! saga will presumably follow, but at the moment we have the cast recording to savor.
 We have grown accustomed to World War II musicals featuring pastiche scores, so much so that I walked into Yank! at the York with caution.
-Pastiche musicals can be entertaining (Dames at Sea) or not (Over Here!); in most cases, though, they tend to grow somewhat wearying, especially when the librettos aim for something more weighty than parody.
+Pastiche musicals can be entertaining ( Dames at Sea) or not ( Over Here!); in most cases, though, they tend to grow somewhat wearying, especially when the librettos aim for something more weighty than parody.
 The Yank! opening number, "Rememb'ring You," initially sounds like just another World War II 'missing you' ballad.
 It turns out, though, that the Zellniks have something more in mind.
 The song fits what is to come and becomes the musical theme; at one point, they weave it into a scene as the GIs write letters to the girls back home, which only accentuates the hero's awkwardness as he writes to his soldier boy.